 Step 2: Delete Files Inside the Cache Folder

-- Delete all contents inside the Download and DataStore folders.
+C:\Windows\SoftwareDistribution - Open the Download and DataStore subfolders.

-(Do not delete the folders themselves — only the contents!)
+Important: Do not delete the folders themselves — only their contents.

 Step 3: Restart the Windows Update Service